SkylerHere/chattie/README.md

 ## Description

-Chattie is a desktop & android application to interact with people you know.
+Chattie is a desktop & android application that allows you to interact with people you know.